nicholasvrossi/heimdallr-systems.github.io/git-guide.md

 Once you have completed these tutorials, you know how to use most of the features that you will need to work with Git and GitHub.
-If you want to see a deeper dive into how to use Git, you can read the [Git Handbook](https://guides.github.com/introduction/git-handbook/)from GitHub, or the [complete documentation](https://git-scm.com/doc) on Git.
+If you want to see a deeper dive into how to use Git, you can read the [Git Handbook](https://guides.github.com/introduction/git-handbook/) from GitHub, or the [complete documentation](https://git-scm.com/doc) on Git.
 These guides focus on using Git through the command line, but as the next section will show you,  that is not necessary to use Git.